rails/spring/README.md

 ### Setup

-Add spring to your Gemfile:
+Add Spring to your Gemfile:

 ``` ruby
 gem "spring", group: :development
 ```

-(Note: using `gem "spring", git: "..."` *won't* work and is not a supported way of using spring.)
+(Note: using `gem "spring", git: "..."` *won't* work and is not a supported way of using Spring.)

 It's recommended to 'springify' the executables in your `bin/`
 directory: